-Note: This X-Plane plugin is similar to Ville Ranki's ExtPlane plugin which you can download here: https://github.com/vranki/ExtPlane However, since I don't actively maintain this application, I cannot guarantee (or even test) various plugin versions.
-The version from my first link, although old, is tested and it works.
+Note: This X-Plane plugin is similar to Ville Ranki’s ExtPlane plugin, which you can download here: https://github.com/vranki/ExtPlane.
+Since I don’t actively maintain his code, I cannot guarantee (or test) various plugin versions.
+Although old, the version from my link is tested and works.

 If the plugin is loaded, you can move on to the next section on connecting…

 When you start XPlaneRemote on your Android device, it will open up a page where you can select the IP address of your desktop or laptop PC running a copy of the X-Plane simulator.

-Input the correct address consisting of 4 numbers.
-The address can be found by going into the Settings menu on the X-Plane simulator and clicking on the Net Connections menu item.
+Input the correct IP address consisting of 4 numbers.
+The address can be found by entering the Settings menu on the X-Plane simulator and clicking the Net Connections menu item.
 A window will open with several tabs.
-The IP address should be marked with "YOUR IP address is:"
+The IP address should be marked with “YOUR IP address is:”

-On your Android device, click on the up/down icons around each of the 4 numbers to select a matching address.
-Click on Connect when you are done and you will be taken to the main instrument panel screen.
-At the bottom of its screen, the application will show you the status of the connection at all times.
+On your Android device, click on the up/down icons around each of the four numbers to select a matching address.
+Click on Connect when you are done, and you will be taken to the main instrument panel screen.
+At the bottom of its screen, the application will always show you the connection status.